India CSR Network

 Sustainable social impact can be created with a simple, open, well-defined approach to CSR and ensuring the partners a company works with are aligned to its ideals.
 First, set goals and visions that have an impact in the long run and ensure that the executives are committed to the cause.
 With this vision in place, a system of constantly monitoring and listening to the needs of the communities where you do business and determining the most suitable approach to address their social issues, is the next step.
 Companies must leverage social media to encourage user participation, while promoting the brand’s initiatives.
 Once you have built your CSR strategy, it is important to raise awareness about what you are doing with your CSR initiatives.

-(Purushotam Savlani is the Managing Director and Vice President at First Advantage)
+Purushotam Savlani is the Managing Director and Vice President at First Advantage

 Tags: Corporate Social ResponsibilityCSR Article of Purushotam SavlaniCSR of First AdvantagePurushotam Savlani

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts